Start Dropshipping with $100: A Real Budget Breakdown

 Best Tools to Start Dropshipping Under $100

-You do not need expensive tools to launch.
-Choose tools that help you build, source, and market without draining your budget.
+You don't need expensive tools to launch.
+Pick tools that help you build, source, and market without draining your budget.

-- Spocket: Best for finding quality dropshipping products from curated suppliers, including US and EU options that can support faster shipping.
+- Spocket: Best for sourcing quality products from curated US and EU suppliers that can support faster shipping.

-- AliDrop: Useful if you want to build around AliExpress dropshipping and import products more easily.
+- AliDrop: Useful if you want to build specifically around AliExpress-style sourcing.

-- Canva: Create product graphics, ads, banners, and social posts with a free plan.
+- Canva: Product graphics, ads, and social posts on a free plan.

-- CapCut: Edit short-form product videos for TikTok, Reels, and Shorts.
+- CapCut: Editing short-form video for TikTok, Reels, and Shorts.

-- TikTok Creative Center: Research trending ads, hashtags, and product content ideas for free.
+- TikTok Creative Center: Free research on trending ads, hashtags, and content angles.

 How to Make Money Online Faster with a $100 Store

-Start with one winning product instead of uploading dozens of random items.
-Look for products that solve a clear problem, are easy to explain in video, and have impulse-buy potential.
+A $100 store can't lean on big ad spending, so speed comes from testing and content, not budget.
+Start with one winning product idea instead of uploading dozens of random items.
+Look for something that solves a clear problem, is easy to explain on video, and has impulse-buy appeal.

-Then focus on viral creatives over ad spend.
-A simple product demo, unboxing, comparison, or “problem-solution” video can outperform a paid ad if it feels real and useful.
+Then prioritize viral creatives over ad spend.
+A simple demo, unboxing, comparison, or problem-solution video can outperform a paid ad if it feels real.
+To lift order value without extra spend, add:

 - Product bundles